Organization Structure and Leadership#

 Several roles and groups drive the peer review process:

-Software review lead#
+Peer review lead#

-This role is responsible for overseeing the entire software review process.
+The peer review lead is responsible for overseeing the entire software review process.
 They are responsible for:

-ensuring a diverse and active editorial board infrastructure development to support peer review
+Ensuring a diverse and active editorial board

 Peer review editorial board#